Linkurious/documentation-resources/Customer Support Procedures/LKE-v4.2-migration.md

 ***Impacts:***

-Despite there are no direct impacts on your existing setup, we changed our guidelines and introduced new configurations to use the new feature that requires manual intervention.
+Despite the lack of direct impacts on existing `Fault Tolerance` setups, we changed our guidelines and introduced new configuration options that requires manual intervention to be enabled.
-If you have an old `Fault tolerance` implementation according to our [old documentation](https://doc.linkurious.com/admin-manual/4.1/faq/#how-can-fault-tolerance-be-achieved-), we suggest to implement the new [Cluster mode](https://doc.linkurious.com/admin-manual/latest/cluster-mode/) configurations.
+If you have an old `Fault tolerance` implementation according to our [previous documentation](https://doc.linkurious.com/admin-manual/4.1/faq/#how-can-fault-tolerance-be-achieved-), we suggest you to migrate to the new [Cluster mode](https://doc.linkurious.com/admin-manual/latest/cluster-mode/).

 In particular, this would require to:
 1. Re-align the configurations between the 2 existing servers of the `Fault tolerance` implementation